Capernaum, its synagogues and other sites of Christian interest

-Capernaum, which was a typical, prosperous Jewish town during Second Temple times and after the destruction of the Temple, contains an impressive partially reconstructed synagogue.
-At its base, are the ruins of the walls of a synagogue that may have been used by Jesus of Nazareth when he lived here for a short time.
-Other sites of Christian interest are also described.
+Capernaum was a typical, prosperous Jewish town during Second Temple times and after destruction of the Temple.
+Among its ruins is an impressive partially reconstructed synagogue.
+At its base, are the ruins of the walls of a synagogue that could have been used by Jesus of Nazareth when he lived for a short time in Capernaum.

 The Hebrew name for Capernaum is Kfar Nachum.
-This means village of comfort in Hebrew, and could also mean the village of Nahum.
-The village has no connection, though, to the prophet Nachum.
-It was established in the Hasmonean period in the 2nd century BCE and at the same time as a number of other Jewish villages were established around Lake Kinneret.
-At that time, it would probably have had no more than about 1,000 inhabitants.
+This means village of comfort in Hebrew, but could also mean the village of Nahum.
+Nevertheless, this village has no connection to the prophet Nachum.
+It was established in the Hasmonean period in the 2nd century BCE at the same time as a number of other Jewish villages were established around Lake Kinneret.
+It would have had no more than about 1,000 inhabitants.

-Two other sites in this area are associated with Capernaum, namely Kfar Nahum National Park, which is located to the east and just outside the ancient town of Capernaum and is administered by the Israel Nature and Parks Authority.
+Two other sites in this area are associated with Capernaum, namely Kfar Nahum National Park, which is located to the east of this site and just outside the ancient town of Capernaum.
+It is administered by the Israel Nature and Parks Authority.
 It caters particularly to Christian tourists and offers boat rides on Lake Kinneret.
-Between them is an area owned and excavated by the Greek Orthodox Church, and it contains their Church of the Holy Apostles.
-They have also done excavations in the part of Capernaum they own.
+Between them is an area owned and excavated by the Greek Orthodox Church and which contains their Church of the Holy Apostles.
 Capernaum is also at the end of the Gospel Trail, which starts in Nazareth.

 VISITING CAPERNAUM